 And just as I was about to start composing the final movement, the election took place.
 Hate crimes in our own country immediately surged in the aftermath.
 I was shaken to the core.
 The words of Wole Soyinka were not just generalizations or universal in nature, but specifically about us.
 Right here, right now.
 Zealot Canticles was commissioned by Donald Nally and The Crossing, with generous support from The Barlow Endowment for Music Composition at Brigham Young University, and the University of Miami.
 I’d like to express my gratitude to Donald and The Crossing for their devotion to music as a living and always-relevant art form.

-McCloskey’s music is somewhat based on minimalism, using repetitive rhythmic patterns and sometimes motifs, yet constantly shifting and changing.
-It struck me as a more through-composed sister to George Russell’s great anti-war cantata, Listen to the Silence, although McCloskey’s music has a somewhat different profile.
+McLoskey’s music is somewhat based on minimalism, using repetitive rhythmic patterns and sometimes motifs, yet constantly shifting and changing.
+It struck me as a more through-composed sister to George Russell’s great anti-war cantata, Listen to the Silence, although McLoskey’s music has a somewhat different profile.

 Towards the end, however, I felt as if the music became too consistently dirge-like.
 I understand what he was trying to do, but it didn’t quite hold my attention at this point.
 Nonetheless, a very fine and interesting work—more disquieting than healing, but interesting all the same.